suguk1052/ShoeRinsics/README.md

 To test with a set of already masked images and save depth maps, place the images inside a single folder and run:
 ```
 grayscale.py --weights_decomposer=../models/decomposer_best_state.t7 \
-             --dataroot=../data/ --val_dataset_dir=masked_images
+             --dataroot=../data/ --val_dataset_dir=masked_images \
+             --depth_percentiles=10,90
 ```
 `../data/masked_images/` should contain single-channel or RGB images where the background is completely black.
 Images can be of any resolution; the script will pad them as needed before inference.
 Both viridis-colored depth maps (`depth_pred`) and grayscale maps (`depth_gray`) are saved.
 The grayscale version keeps closer regions bright and farther regions dark, with the background rendered black.
-Depth values are normalized using the 5th and 95th percentiles to preserve some contrast without over‑saturation.
-All outputs are resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/`.
+Depth values are normalized using the 10th and 90th percentiles by default to reduce contrast.
+You can adjust this with `--depth_percentiles`.
+All outputs are resized to a
+width of 300&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/`.
 Outputs are saved under `results/` in the repository root by default.